-Prerequisites: BIOS1011 and BIOS1021, plus any 2 Level II Biological Science subjects
+Prerequisites: BIOS1011 and BIOS1021 or BIOS1101 and BIOS1201, plus any 2 Level II Biological Science subjects (the latter may be waived upon application to the subject coordinator)

-Note/s: Students must enrol at the Biological Science Registration Centre, Room G20, Biological Sciences Building.
-For further details, see Faculty timetable.
+Note/s: Students must enrol at the Biology Enrolment Centre, Room G27, Biological Sciences Building, For further details, see Faculty timetable.

 Applications of community biology, population ecology and genetics to management of environmental problems in nature and artificial ecosystems, including Australian examples.
-Nature and importance of global diversity, Management and design of programs for the conservation of species and ecosystems, including reserves, off site conservation, and computer simulations.
+Nature and importance of global diversity.
+Management and design of programs for the conservation of species and ecosystems, including reserves, off site conservation, and computer simulations.
 Field excursions compulsory.